-- You must wear a lab coat and keep it buttoned up.
-Footwear must completely cover the foot and the heel. - Always wear safety glasses or prescription glasses when working in the lab.
-Do not wear contact lenses. - Do not eat or drink in the lab.
-Chewing gums are not allowed. - Work only in the designated area.
-Keep your work area and the common work areas tidy. - No unauthorized experiments are allowed.
-No modification of the experiments is allowed. - Do not pipette with your mouth.
-Always use a pipette filler bulb. - Clean up spills and broken glassware immediately from both the bench and the floor. - All waste must be properly discarded to prevent contamination or injury.
-Water solutions are eligible for sink disposal.
-Organic waste must be disposed of in the marked capped container.
+• You must wear a lab coat and keep it buttoned. (ilikleri ýapylgy bolmaly) Footwear must completely cover the foot and heel.

+• Always wear safety glasses or prescription glasses when working in the lab.
+Do not wear contact lenses.

+• Do not eat or drink in the lab.
+Chewing gum is not allowed.

+• Work only in the designated area.
+Keep your work area and the common work areas tidy (arassa).

+No unauthorized experiments are allowed.
+No modification of the experiments is allowed.

+• Do not pipette with your mouth.
+Always use a pipette filler bulb.

+• Clean up spills and broken glassware immediately from both the bench and the floor.

+• All waste must be properly discarded to prevent contamination or injury. (näsazlyklaryň bolmazlygy üçin hapalaryňyzy degişli ýerlere zyňyň) Water solutions are eligible(rugsat bar) for sink(rakowina)disposal(zyňyň).Organic waste must be disposed of in the marked, capped container.